zhaoshengEE/Millennium_Library/Natural_Language_Processing/Transformers Explained Visually (Part 1) -- Overview of Functionality.md

 - When processing a word, Attention enables the model to focus on other words that are closely related to that word
 - `Self-Attention` relates every word to every other word in the input sequence
-- Transformers include multiple `attention scores` for each word
+- Transformers include multiple `attention scores` for each word (`Multi-head Self-attention Layer`)

 ![multiple_attention_scores](./img/multiple_attention_scores.png)